mehmetkacmaz/RADAR-PLOTTER/README.md

 # RADAR-PLOTTER

-This project aims to analyzing and plotting the 'aspirlLab_00000001.h5' file, which contains radar data, by means of the python programming language.
+This project aims to analyzing and plotting the 'aspirlLab_00000001.h5' file, which contains a RADAR data, by means of the python programming language.

 ABOUT HDF5